shivathapaa/Nepali-Date-Picker/js/packages/web-component/README.md

 ### Common attributes

 All date values are Bikram Sambat `YYYY-MM-DD` strings; Devanagari digits are accepted on input.
+`calendar-system` changes only what is displayed, never what is reported, so switching keeps the same day selected.

 | Attribute | Type | Applies to | Description |
 | --- | --- | --- | --- |